tkonopka/shrt/README.md

- data | setsummary | summary of set membership loops | apwi | apply with iterator index messages | msg | log and output a message messages | newmsg | create message logger files | load1 | load from Rdata file into one named object files | loaddir | load content from a directory files | rtht | read tables from files
+ data | setsummary | summary of set membership loops | apwi | apply with iterator index messages | msg | log and output a message messages | newmsg | create message logger plot | widen | update an range to make wider files | load1 | load from Rdata file into one named object files | loaddir | load content from a directory files | rtht | read tables from files